The Dangers of Heavy Meth Use: Overdose

 - loss of consciousness

 - cardiac arrest

-A fatal meth overdose is most often preceded by convulsions and coma.
+Convulsions and coma most often precede a fatal meth overdose.
 Although people who often chronically abuse large amounts of meth experience overdoses, even first-time users of meth can overdose.

 Often, this is caused by meth being used with other drugs such as alcohol, cocaine, opioids, and heroin.

-Abusing multiple drugs makes overdoses even more likely and complications of overdoses even more prevalent.
-According to the CDC in 2016, “nearly 20% of the overdose deaths involving methamphetamine also involved heroin.”.
+Abusing multiple drugs makes overdoses even more likely and complications more prevalent.
+According to the CDC, in 2016, “nearly 20% of the overdose deaths involving methamphetamine also involved heroin.”.